LOCATION JIMBO OR

 GEOGRAPHICALLY ASSOCIATED SOILS:

-Cupola--ochric epipedon; more than 35 percent gravel and cobbles
+Cupola--ochric epipedon; greater than 35 percent gravel and cobbles in the particle-size control section; located on high terraces and footslopes

 DRAINAGE AND SATURATED HYDRAULIC CONDUCTIVITY: